 We could be on the verge of the biggest industry boom in our history.
 In this moment, we can’t do a thing about it.
+Or can we?

 I moved to Chicago in the summer of 2000.
 Thanks to the influence of a few friends and the expansive lakefront trail system, I slowly transformed a life-long belief that running was an honest-to-God therapeutic outlet instead of a masochistic punishment.
-Soon after I finished my first 8K (the Shamrock Shuffle).
+Soon after, I finished my first 8K (the Shamrock Shuffle).

-Beyond that, let’s all get our hands dirty and collectively develop our next wave of athletes.
+Beyond that, let’s all get our hands dirty by collectively developing our next wave of athletes.
 What does that look like?
-Notice what’s happening at your street corners and in your local parking lots.
-Ask questions when you see your neighbor lacing-up her shoes.
+Simple notice what’s happening at your street corners and in your local parking lots.

+Show interest when you see your neighbor lacing-up her shoes.
 Get involved when a stranger showcases curiosity in running, cycling or fitness in general.
 Ask questions.
 Explore motivations.
 Identify intimidations.
 Listen to their needs.
 Help define goals.
 Take a stab at applying a training curriculum.
 It doesn’t have to be perfect, just meaningful.
 Personal conversations with honest intent pay dividends.

 While we’re unable to influence the natural laws of infectious disease spread and our Phase 1/2/3 timelines, we can still (safely) connect with individuals who are showcasing the slightest of sparks.
 They may not realize it, but they’re closer to crossing your finish line than they’ll ever know.